 About Automation Workflows

-All Automation workflows can be found on top menu > Automation.
+All Automation workflows can be found in the top menu > Automation.
 Although the tab is present for all Omnisend users, Automation is only available on Standard and Pro plans, Trial included.
 All Automation workflows are based on a particular trigger, which defines the type of the workflow: abandoned cart, signup, etc.

 To learn more about how you can change the time of delay and number of emails on a workflow, scroll down to Changing Timing and Number of Emails section.